Food and Culture: The Italian Experience

 Italy can be best experienced in a meaningful and thoughtful way if visitors learn the language and interact with the local community.
-Participants in this program can therefore enroll in an intensive two-week language program taught at the renowned Università per Stranieri.
+If a student chooses to take an Italian language class, they will be enrolled in an intensive two-week language program taught at the renowned Università per Stranieri.

 Options include a range of classes, from beginner level to advanced conversation courses.
 You will be placed in the appropriate course based upon your previous language experience.
 If you are placed into ITAL 101 or 102 equivalent level, you’ll earn 4 credits.
 If you are prepared for advanced classes, you will earn the equivalent of ITAL 201 or higher (3 credits).